beporter/screfeed/README.md

 * If fetching a page fails, tool must not replace an existing xml file.
 (Poor person's caching is to leave the old generated file in place.)
 * Should require as few external dependencies as possible.
 * If at all possible, should be distributable as a single executable binary file. (not _that_ important for myself though.)
+* Ideally tool should be able to _append_ "new" items to an existing output XML file.

 ### Architecture